Clemapfel/mousetrap/docs/04_widgets.md

 In general, if widget `A` is inside of widget `B`, for example by calling `A.set_child(B)`, then we say `B` is `A`s **child**, and `A` is `B`s **parent**.

-Each widget that is not a window has exactly one parent.
-The number of children varies per widget, `Window` and `Button` have exactly on child, while other widgets may have a any number of children, or no children at all.
+Each widget that is not a window has exactly one parent, while the number of children varies between widgets. `Window` and `Button` have exactly on child, while other widgets may have a any number of children, or no children at all.

 \collapsible_note_end

-One property used for determinening the widgets size is its **size request**.
-This is the minimum amount of space the widget has to take up, expressed as a \{Vector2f}, its minimum width and height (in pixels).
+One property used during size allocation is a widgets **size request**.
+This is a \a{Vector2f}, which holds the minimum width and height, in pixels.

-For example, a widget that displays a string of text that is 60px wide and 15px tall, would have to have a size request of `{60, 15}` in order to display the text without cropping.
-This size is usually chosen dynamically, but we can manual control it using `Widget::set_size_request`.
-For an empty widget, the default size request is `{0, 0}`.

-Setting either the width or height of the size-request to `0` signals to the layout manager that the widget should automatically choose that part of the size request.
+By default, all widgets size request is `{0, 0}`.
+A `0` in for either width or height signals to the layout manager that it should automatically determine the widget size.
+By calling `Widget::set_size_request` and setting width, height, or both to a specific value, the layout manager will make sure that widget will always at least allocate that amount of space.

-Manipulating the size request like this is also called **size-hinting**.
+Manipulating the size request to influence a widgets minimum size is also called **size-hinting**.

 ### Accessing Widget Size

 We can query information about a widgets current and target size using multiple functions:

 `Widget::get_allocation` returns a \link mousetrap::Rectangle rectangle\endlink, which holds the current widgets position and its current size, both  in pixels.
-This size may or may not be equal to what we size-hinted the widget to.

 ```cpp
 auto position = widget.get_allocation().top_left;
 auto size = widget.get_allocation().size;
 ```

+This size may or may not be equal to what we size-hinted the widget to, as size-hinting only determines the widgets minimum size.
+The layout manager is free to allocate a size larger than that.

-To access a widgets size-request (not the actual size), we use `Widget::get_size_request`:
+To access a widgets size-request, as opposed to the actual size, we use `Widget::get_size_request`:

 ```cpp
 auto size_request = widget.get_size_request();